-- A. U.S. National Championships divisions include: All women's divisions and the Major-Plus, Major, AAA and AA men's divisions in these age groups: 40+ Masters, 50+, 55+, 60+, 65+,70+, 75+, 80+ and 85+. - B. Format for each division The Eastern National Champions will play the Western National Champions in one game scheduled during play of the World Masters Championships at the site of the tournament for that year.
+- A. U.S. National Championships divisions include: All women's divisions and the Major-Plus, Major, AAA and AA men's divisions in these age groups: 40+ Masters, 50+, 55+, 60+, 65+,70+, 75+, 80+ and 85+. - B. Format for each division The Eastern National Champions will play the Western National Champions in one game scheduled during play of the World Championships at the site of the tournament for that year.
 The winner of that single game will be the SSUSA U.S. National Champion.
-For divisions of five or more teams only, the winner of the U.S. National Championship game will be the #1 seed in the bracket and the loser will be the #2 seed. - C. If only one Eastern or Western Champion (or invited runner-up) eligible to play in the U.S. National Championship game enters the World Masters Championships, that team will be declared the SSUSA U.S. National Champions, will receive awards and will seed into the bracket conventionally.
-They will not receive an automatic #1 seed.
+For divisions of five or more teams only, the winner of the U.S. National Championship game will be the #1 seed in the bracket and the loser will be the #2 seed. - C. If only one Eastern or Western Champion (or invited runner-up) eligible to play in the U.S. National Championship game enters the Senior SoftbAll Tournament Championships, that team will be declared the SSUSA U.S. National Champions, will receive awards and will be seeded #2 in the bracket unless they earn the #1 seed.